-As gas markets develop, there will be a need to ensure that the gas supply is available to meet the peak demand in the gas distribution system.
-In this mode, often it is necessary to have the ability to take natural gas from storage or off the gas distribution network.
+As African gas markets develop, gas supply will need to be available to meet the peak demand in the gas distribution system.
+In this mode, companies will need to have the ability to take natural gas from storage or off the gas distribution network.
 Peak-shaving LNG facilities liquefy and store natural gas when supply exceeds demand in the pipeline network for eventual regasification during peak demand periods.
 The storage tank volumes in these facilities can be very large, capable of storing 1.0 to 2.0 BCF of natural gas.